Elected City Offices

 - Leave the "Petition ID" space blank.
 The City Elections Office will provide a Petition ID for you.

-- DO NOT circulate sheets for signature until your submitted Signature Sheet for Nominating Petition Form (SEL 121 Form) has been approved in writing for circulation.
+- DO NOT circulate sheets for signature until your submitted Signature Sheet for Nominating Petition Form (SEL 121 Form) has been approved in writing by the City Elections Office.

 - If you are submitting your Candidate Filing Application through the online portal, the portal provides a place where you can upload the signature sheet form for approval.